foxication/bevy-inspection.vscode/README.md

 > - **Not Official**: This is a community-driven project, not affiliated with the official Bevy Engine team.
 > - **Early Development**: Currently in alpha stage — expect bugs and missing features.
 Contributions welcome!

+## Features

+- Review hierarchy of all entities in your scene
+- Rename and destroy entities
+- Review and modify components of entities in real time

 ## Supported Versions

 | Bevy Version | Status      |